Applying for a loan through the Small Business Administration (SBA)? Here’s how to write an SBA business plan for your application.

 - How much funding you need

-- What type of funding you’re requesting (loan, line of credit or merchant cash advance)
+- What type of funding you’re requesting (different business loan options, a line of credit or merchant cash advance)

 - Your desired terms